-Susan, her tall blonde wife, swooped in for a kiss, enveloping Mary in her pleasant floral perfume.
-“You made history today.
-The first female and openly LGBT President.
-You deserve it after working so hard.”
+Susan, her blonde wife, swooped in for a kiss, enveloping Mary in a floral perfume.
+“You made history.
+The first female President.
+I’m delighted you achieved your dream.”
 She stepped back.
-“I must say, you look hot in a pantsuit.
+“And you look hot in a pantsuit.
 Authority suits you.”
-She ruffled Mary's hair.
-“And I love the new pixie cut."

-Her uncle, Ken Running Wolf, pulled her into a warm hug.
-“Your parents would be so proud, Mary.
-Not only the youngest President in history but the first Native American President.”
+Her uncle, Ken Running Wolf, pulled her into a hug.
+“Your parents would be so proud.”

-She stepped aside and grinned at her assembled family, friends, and colleagues.
+Champagne corks flew.
+Mary stepped aside and grinned at her assembled family, friends, and colleagues.
 “I couldn’t have done it without you.
-Especially not without my wonderful Uncle Ken, who headed up my presidential campaign.
-But my presidency will not only focus on feminist or LGBT or indigenous American issues.
-It will promote freedom, liberty, and justice for all Americans.”
+Especially not without my wonderful Uncle Ken, who headed up my presidential campaign, and the National Congress of American Indians, who provided such steadfast support.”
+She raised her glass.
+“Here’s to the next four years.”

 “The Trail of Tears.
 The tribal lands stolen from our people.
-Now we have a real American in office, we can begin to take back what was lost.”
+Now we have a real American in office, we can regain what was lost.”
 He gripped her arm.
-“At the campaign rallies, I visited the reservations and promised you would return all the land to its rightful owners and provide compensation for the atrocities.”
+“Three years ago, your uncle promised that if we threw our weight behind your campaign, you would secure compensation for the atrocities suffered by our ancestors.”

 “Madam President, there is a problem.
 You are needed in the Situation Room.”

-He gestured toward the side of the room.
-“The Secretary of Health and Human Services will fill you in en route.”
+He gestured toward the door.
+“The Secretary of Health will fill you in en route.”

-She was ushered into the secure underground car park where a limousine awaited.
-Climbing inside, she found William Schultz, the gray-haired Secretary of Health, waiting with a folder.
+She was ushered into the car park where a limousine awaited.
+Climbing inside, she found William Schultz, the gray-haired Secretary of Health.

 “Good afternoon, Madam President.
-I'm sorry to cut short your inauguration party, but the CDC has declared a Level One emergency.
-The nation is experiencing an unprecedented Ebola outbreak.”
+I'm sorry to cut short your inauguration, but the CDC has declared a Level One emergency.
+An unprecedented Ebola outbreak.”

 “Deadly serious, ma’am.
 We have confirmed cases in NYC, Chicago, San Francisco, Los Angeles, Miami, and Atlanta.”

 Ten minutes later, Schultz led her into the Situation Room deep under the West Wing of the White House.
-Despite the air-conditioning, the room stank of stale air and desperation.
-They were joined by the Secretary of State, the National Security Advisor, the Secretary of Defense, the Secretary of Homeland Security, the Chairman of the Joint Chiefs of Staff, and a dozen aides.
+The room stank of stale air and desperation.
+Already seated around the table were the Secretary of State, the National Security Advisor, the Secretary of Defense, the Secretary of Homeland Security, the Chairman of the Joint Chiefs of Staff, and a dozen aides.

 Mary glanced around at all the uniforms.
 “Why are there so many military representatives here?”

-Tom Brown, the National Security Advisor, leaned forward in his seat.
-“Madam President, the unprecedented spread of Ebola over the past twenty-four hours cannot be explained by natural causes.
-This sudden epidemic is clearly a terrorist act.”
+Tom Brown, the National Security Advisor, leaned forward.
+“Madam President, the unprecedented spread of Ebola cannot be explained by natural causes.
+This is a terrorist act.”

 She looked around the table.
 “What do we do?”

-Schultz sat up straight.
-“That’s for you to decide, ma’am.”
+“That’s for you to decide, ma’am,” answered Schultz.

-“We only provide information and advice.
-It’s your duty to make the big decisions.”
+“We provide information and advice.
+It’s your duty to make the decisions.”

-“Well, we can’t just inject them all with bleach,” she muttered under her breath then straightened and said aloud, “What does the CDC say?”
+“Well,” she muttered under her breath, “we can’t just inject them with bleach.”
+She straightened and asked, “What does the CDC say?”

-Schultz gestured to a large screen on the wall, and an aide flipped a switch.
-Dr. Jack Swanson, Director of the Centers for Disease Control and Prevention, appeared on the screen.
+Schultz gestured to a wall screen, and Dr. Jack Swanson, Director of the Centers for Disease Control and Prevention, appeared.
 “Good afternoon, Madam President.”

-His expression turned grim.
-“I am so sorry to be the bearer of bad news, but this is only the beginning.
-You know about the thousand confirmed cases, but there are as many as ten thousand suspected cases that will likely be confirmed before the end of today.
-They are spread across thirty-three cities around the nation.”
+“Unfortunately, this is only the beginning.
+As of this moment, there are around two thousand suspected cases that will likely be confirmed before the end of today.
+These are spread across thirty-three cities.”

-The Director leaned closer to the camera so he loomed over the people in the Situation Room.
-“Under the circumstances, the only action you can take is to isolate any city where an outbreak is suspected.”
+The Director leaned closer to the camera.
+“Under the circumstances, the only action you can take is to isolate the affected cities.”

 “Call out the National Guard.
-Block all roads and train tracks in and out of the affected cities.
-Close the airports.
-Impose a ban on air traffic.
+Block all transportation in and out.
 Abandon those cities to themselves.”

 “Abandon cities!”
-Mary stood and put her hands on her hips.
+Mary stood.
 “Have you gone mad?”

 “Can’t we send in medical response teams?”

 She looked to the screen.
-“Director, is there no other choice?”
+“Director, are there no other options?”

-The situation room doors opened, and more people in uniforms breezed inside.
-“Madam President,” said General Brenda Warren, Chief of Staff of the United States Air Force.
+She scanned the room.
+Stony expressions answered her silent pleas for help.
+Before she could come to a decision, the situation room doors opened, and the stout Foreign Secretary, Barbara Smithson entered together with the Chief of Staff of the United States Air Force, General Samantha Warren.
+“Madam President,” said the general.
 “I’m sorry to break in on your important meeting, but we have a situation.”

 “No,” said General Warren.
-“Another situation.”
-She gestured to an aide, and on the screen, the Director of the CDC was replaced by a world map.
+“Another more urgent situation.”
+She gestured to the wall screen, and the CDC Director was replaced by a world map.
 Red arrows flashed across Russia, and dotted lines from these led to locations around the United States.

 “Madam President, Russia has launched a full-scale nuclear attack on the United States.”

-The familiar face of Maria Vorontsova appeared on the screen.
+The familiar face of Maria Vorontsova appeared.
 “Madam President, I am sorry to contact you under such unfortunate circumstances.”

-Mary stood and faced the screen.
-“Madam President, you have launched an unprovoked attack against the United States of America.
+Mary faced the screen.
+“Madam President, you have launched an unprovoked attack.
 Call off your missiles.”

-A marine major entered carrying a large black satchel.
+A marine major entered carrying a black satchel.
 “Madam President, you will need this.”